JardineMiller/deal-tracker/README.md

 ## MVP:

-- Add a burger eatery # Completed
+- Add a burger eatery
 - Add burgers available at an eatery and view them as a list
 - Add a list of deals for an eatery where a deal has
 - Label string e.g. "Two For One Tuesdays"